 17. Take a visit to Pura Gunung Kawi

 One of the most fun things to do in Bali is head out for a night in Kuta!
-Bali’s top nightlife venues and best clubs are mostly spread throughout its southern regions of Kuta, Legian and Seminyak, and several spots around Bukit.
-My favourite place in Kuta is Sky Garden Lounge; the revolutionary enterprise that encapsulates all backpackers!
-With a range of different venues where you can hang out, drink and dine, the complex’s top floor is where everybody heads first, with great value buffets, cold beers and funky beats spun by a live DJ.
+Bali’s top nightlife venues and best clubs are spread throughout Kuta, Legian and Seminyak.
+My favourite place in Kuta is Sky Garden Lounge; there are a range of different venues within the super club, where you can hang out, drink and dine, the complex’s top floor is where everybody heads first.

 19. Take in the views at Kanto Lampo Waterfall